Flat-Badger-1971/RSSFilter/README.md

 ## Use Cases

 - Remove unnecessary tags like media enclosures from podcast feeds
+- Split episode information into separate tags (title and description)
+- Extract season and episode numbers into dedicated tags
-- Clean up episode titles by removing season/episode identifiers
+- Clean up episode descriptions by removing quality descriptors
-- Remove quality descriptors from episode descriptions
 - Simplify RSS feeds for better compatibility with basic RSS readers

 ## License